OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 Recognition.
 2022.

 #### #EVASIONROBUSTMODEL
-(development-time datascience).
-Choose an evasion-robust model design, configuration and/or training approach to maximize resilience against evasion (Datascience).
+(development-time data science).
+Choose an evasion-robust model design, configuration and/or training approach to maximize resilience against evasion (Data science).

 A robust model in the light of evasion is a model that does not display significant changes in output for minor changes in input.